palantir/tslint/docs/develop/custom-rules/migration.md

     public static FAILURE_STRING = "Use 'undefined' instead of 'null'";

     public apply(sourceFile: ts.SourceFile): Lint.RuleFailure[] {
+        // Call `applyWithFunction` with your callback function, `walk`.
-        // applyWithFunction creates a WalkContext and passes it to `walk`
+        // This creates a `WalkContext<T>` and passes it in as an argument.
-        // we could pass options as 3rd parameter if needed, but please don't just call this.getOptions() and pass that.
+        // An optional 3rd parameter allows you to pass in a parsed version of `this.ruleArguments`.
+If used, it is not recommended to
-        // `options` should be an object containing a "parsed" version of `this.ruleArguments` return this.applyWithFunction(sourceFile, walk);
+        //     simply pass in `this.getOptions()`, but to parse it into a more useful object instead. return this.applyWithFunction(sourceFile, walk);
     }
 }

-// the type parameter of `WalkContext` is the type of `options`.
-Here it is `void` because we don't pass any options in the example function walk(ctx: Lint.WalkContext<void>) {
+// Here, the options object type is `void` because we don't pass any options in this example. function walk(ctx: Lint.WalkContext<void>) {
-    // `ctx.sourceFile` is the top of the AST
+    // Recursively walk the AST starting with root node, `ctx.sourceFile`.
-    // start recursing into the AST, call function `cb` for every child of SourceFile return ts.forEachChild(ctx.sourceFile, cb);
+    // Call the function `cb` (defined below) for each child. return ts.forEachChild(ctx.sourceFile, cb);

     function cb(node: ts.Node): void {
-        // don't recurse into type nodes
-        if (node.kind >= ts.SyntaxKind.FirstTypeNode && node.kind <= ts.SyntaxKind.LastTypeNode) {
+        // Stop recursing further into the AST by returning early.
+Here, we ignore type nodes. if (node.kind >= ts.SyntaxKind.FirstTypeNode && node.kind <= ts.SyntaxKind.LastTypeNode) {
-            return; // skip type nodes
+            return;
         }

-        // we are searching for the null keyword if (node.kind === ts.SyntaxKind.NullKeyword) {
+        // Add failures using the `WalkContext<T>` object.
+Here, we add a failure if we find the null keyword. if (node.kind === ts.SyntaxKind.NullKeyword) {
-            // if we found one, we add a failure to the WalkContext return ctx.addFailureAtNode(node, Rule.FAILURE_STRING);
+            return ctx.addFailureAtNode(node, Rule.FAILURE_STRING);
         }

-        // recurse deeper in the AST, call function `cb` for every child of the current node return ts.forEachChild(node, cb);
+        // Continue recursion into the AST by calling function `cb` for every child of the current node. return ts.forEachChild(node, cb);
     }
 }